Make conversations private¶

 )

-Notice that instead of one global handler, we now have specific handlers for:
+Notice that instead of one global handler, you now have specific handlers for:

 - Creating threads